igor-petruk/oatbar/book/src/configuration/README.md

 <div class="warning">

-Warning
+The configuration is unstable.

-Until 1.0 version is releases, the configuration change is unstable and can change between minor releases.
+Until 1.0 release, the configuration change is unstable and can change between minor releases.

 </div>